Whistleblowing

 Sexual harassment

-The Worker Protection Act, which came into force on 26 October 2024, introduces a legal duty on employers to take reasonable steps to prevent sexual harassment of employees (under the broader Equality Act 2010 definition) in the course of their employment.
-The Employment Rights Bill will increase this new obligation so that employers must take “all reasonable steps” to prevent sexual harassment.
+The Worker Protection Act, which came into force on 26 October 2024, introduced a legal duty on employers to take reasonable steps to prevent sexual harassment of employees (under the broader Equality Act 2010 definition) in the course of their employment.
+The ERA 2025 will increase this new obligation so that employers must take “all reasonable steps” to prevent sexual harassment.

-In addition, the call for evidence is looking at extending legal protection from sexual harassment to volunteers, which are not currently covered by such protections in the Equality Act 2010.
+In addition, the call for evidence looked at extending legal protection from sexual harassment to volunteers, which are not currently covered by such protections in the Equality Act 2010.

 Public sector socio-economic duty and dual discrimination